-The Company and certain of its subsidiaries are incorporated in the Cayman Islands and conduct substantially all of its business through its PRC subsidiaries and VIEs.
-Under the current laws of the Cayman Islands, the Company and its subsidiaries are not subject to tax on income or capital gains.
+Autohome Inc. and certain of its subsidiaries are incorporated in the Cayman Islands and conduct substantially all of its business through its PRC subsidiaries and VIEs.
+Under the current laws of the Cayman Islands, Autohome Inc. and its subsidiaries are not subject to tax on income or capital gains.
 In addition, upon payments of dividends by these entities to their shareholders, no Cayman Islands withholding tax will be imposed.